bkw777/NODE_DATAPAC/README.md

 ## MiniNDP M10 - For Olivetti M-10

-This looks very similar to the normal SL1M version for 102/200 below, but there are a few differences and this is only for Olivetti M-10:
-* the pinout on the bus connector is mirrored
+The Olivetti M-10 version looks similar to the SL1M version, but the bus connector pinout is flipped and positioned off-center.
-* the bus connector is female
-* the pcb is smaller and off-center

-You probably want to put a piece of scotch tape on the M-10 just above the bus connector to protect the paint from the card.
+But the board outline is the same so it uses the standard cover, thin version.

 ![](PCB/out/MiniNDP_M10.jpg)
 ![](PCB/out/MiniNDP_M10.2.jpg)